jenny-tru/davidjenny/src/pages/details.md

 ## About our Wedding

-Grant and Leah's wedding will be a small and intimate gathering of friends and family.
-It will be a full weekend of celebration in the wine country of Northern California.
+David and Jenny's wedding will be an fun gathering of friends and family.
+It will be a full Saturday of celebration, located by the Gulf coast in Clearwater, Florida.

-Due to our venue being a VRBO property, the amount of guests we can invite is very limited.
+Due to our morning venue being a VRBO property, the amount of guests we can invite is very limited.

-This wedding is considered a **micro-wedding** and there will be no more than 30 guests due to venue restrictions.
+This tradtional tea ceremony is considered a **micro-wedding** and there will be no more than 80 guests due to venue restrictions.

 ## When and Where